riadjoseph/royal-giraffe/src/pages/about.md

           ... we also love web & app development, but what we care about the most is results for our clients.
 There's nothing more rewarding.
         image: images/my-profile-webforgood.jpg
-      - title: We think plants are the future
+      - title: Why should you work with us
         description: >-
           Word.
 But good **code** _can_ solve a lots of problems, too.
 New _and_ old.
 That’s why we help beginners get started with web development